igsr/igsr_archive/docs/index.rst

 Installation
 ============

-This codebase requires Python (3.6.0 or later)
+This codebase requires Python (3.6.0 or later) and is used to, among other things, interact programmatically with the FIle REplication (FIRE) archive implemented in the EMBL-EBI.

 1 ) clone this repo::